common-fate/docs-archive/docs/common-fate/providers/registry/commonfate/ecs-exec-sso/v1-alpha1.md

 This Access Provider requires permissions to manage your SSO instance.

-The following instructions will help you to setup the required IAM Role with a trust relationship that allows only the Granted Approvals Access Handler to assume the role.
+The following instructions will help you to setup the required IAM Role with a trust relationship that allows only the Common Fate Access Handler to assume the role.

 This role should be created in the root account of your AWS organization. _This is the account where AWS SSO is configured and your AWS Organization is managed_.